 Mickey Brent is a multicultural author and creative writing teacher who lives in Southern California with her partner and two kitties.
 She is also an active member of the LGBTQ community.
 Mickey spent nearly two decades living in Europe and loves writing quirky stories about Europeans, their diverse cultures, languages, and lifestyles.
 Mickey has written numerous travel articles, book chapters, poems, and screenplays, publishing various genres of fiction and non-fiction under other noms de plume.
 Mickey’s aim is to offer readers a more fun, light-hearted, and romantic view of life.
 She has created this vivid reality with Underwater Vibes, a well-crafted, contemporary novel showcasing a unique cast of characters thriving in the multicultural city of Brussels, Belgium, the capital of Europe.
 Its sequel, Broad Awakening, will be published by Bold Strokes Books in October 2018.

-Please describe what your books are about.
+Please describe what Underwater Vibes is about.

-How did you come up with the titles?
+How did you come up with the title?

-What inspired you to write children’s books?
+What inspired you to write this book?

 Does your main character resemble you?
 If so, in what ways?

-Yadhira, what do you find is the most challenging aspect of writing?
+What do you find is the most challenging aspect of writing?

+I love character sketches and use them, as well.
 What was the last book you read?
 What did you think of it?

 Who are some of your favorite authors?

-Another favorite.
+Great list.
 What authors or person(s) have influenced you as a writer and why?

+I will check out The Book of Awakening.
 Do you have a favorite place to write?
 To read?